You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 Similarly, consider whether your culture is right for any changes you wish to make.

-You don’t always want to upset the apple cart for the sake of it.
+You needn’t upset the apple cart for the sake of it.

-Finally, if you are unable to communicate the vision i.e. your best practice, bespoke process, then how can you expect your team to adhere to it?
+If you are unable to communicate the vision, then how can you expect your team to adhere to it?

 There must be total buy in, and consistency across the board.

-Only through effective communication, and the explanation of how it will benefit all affected, can the vision be realised.
+Only through effective communication, and the explanation of how any process change will be of benefit, can the vision be realised.

-The next 3 core traits take into account the business as an operational entity.
+The next 3 core traits explore the business as an operational entity.

 Whilst transformational competencies focus on desire, operational competencies hone in on the innate ability for a company to change.

-Akin to our first transformational competency, there needs to be an ability for the business to discover precisely which processes do and don’t work.
+Akin to our first transformational skill, there needs to be an ability for the business to discover precisely which processes do and don’t work.

 Only then can you decipher how to double down on them.